oroinc/documentation/cloud/maintenance/patches.rst

 Keep in mind that if your application supports patch application on its own (for example via a specific bundle), you need to make sure there are no conflicts between these approaches and the same patch is not applied twice.

-Note: Use the following command to make sure that the patch is correct and can be applied before deploying it into the production:
+..note:: Use the following command to make sure that the patch is correct and can be applied before deploying it into the production:

 .. code-block:: bash